Frequently Asked Questions

 If consuming on the 3rd or 4th day, store the pie in its box in the fridge.
 Remove the morning of and let it come to room temperature.

-Do you make pies for weddings or corporate events, and do you deliver?
+Do you make pies for weddings or events, and do you deliver?

 Yes, and yes!
 Delicious homemade pies will add that extra touch to make your occasion unforgettable.
 I would love to make your special event extra special with pie.

 Please submit a request with the event date to check availability.
 I am happy to bake orders small or large.
 Smaller orders can be accomodated with the online shop.
 Very large orders (over 600 Party Pies, for example) may require the rental of a commercial kitchen.
 Please make a request and I will be happy to provide you with an estimate.
 Sweetcie Pie's largest order to date is a corporate event, 2400 individually packaged Party Pies.
+A 50% deposit will reserve the date, with the balance due 14 days prior.
 Volume discounts are not offered for our handmade pies.
 Delivery is available for a charge.

 Are Sweetcie Pie products organic?